rille111/Samples.Azure/AppInsightsLabs/readme.md

 	* How to fetch all logs from the latest day and its hours

 Included a Windows Forms app as a bonus, to write logs to Application Insights so you can test easily.
+Set multiple projects = LogWriterApp and ConsoleListener and use the polling example.

 == Points of interest ==
 Flushing away stuff to Application Insights is not instant.
 An internal buffer is built up, and depending on